google/WebFundamentals/src/content/en/updates/2018/08/web-performance-made-easy.md

 Guess.js is a project focused on data-driven user experiences for the web.
 We hope that it's going to inspire exploration of using data to improve web performance and go beyond that.
-It's all open source and available on Github today.
+It's all open source and available on GitHub today.
 This was built in collaboration with the open source community by Minko Gechev, Kyle Matthews from Gatsby, Katie Hempenius, and a number of others.

 Check out Guess.js, let us know what you think.